yulu/yulu.github.io/_drafts/2023-08-24-kafka-notes-chapter4.md

 ##### Commit Current Offset

 The simplest and most reliable of the commit APIs is `commitSync()`.
-This API will commit the latest offset returned by `poll()` and return once the offset is committed, throwing an exception if hte commit fails for some reason.
+This API will commit the latest offset returned by `poll()` and return once the offset is committed, throwing an exception if the commit fails for some reason.
 Noted that `commitSync()` will commit the latest offset returned by `poll()`.

 ##### Asynchronous Commit